jp3tty/PyBer_Analysis/README.md

 ## Results
 ### Visualizations and Statistical Summaries
 Below is a chart representing PyBer's Ride-Sharing Data for 2019.
 The bubble chart shows the average fare (in dollars) versus the total number of rides per city.
-The data has been sorted by city type as indicated in the legend, and the bubble sizes correlate with the number of drivers per city.
+The data has been sorted by city type, as indicated in the legend, and the bubble sizes correlate with the number of drivers per city.

 ![Bubble Chart from Initial Analysis](https://github.com/jp3tty/PyBer_Analysis/blob/main/analysis/Fig1.png)